About Gary Montalbano + Professional Projects list link + Interview

 Born in Chicago, Illinois, Gary Montalbano’s interest in art started with him drawing crude pictures on his desk in high school which inevitably got him noticed by his teacher.
 Instead of being reprimanded for defacing the furniture, the teacher suggested he draw on paper, that way the artwork would not go to waste.
 Soon after at age 15, Gary began immersing himself in art, sometimes drawing and painting in long non-stop spurts lasting over 24 hours.
 This quick self-education brought Gary early success in high school where he was recognized for his talents.

 Gary was a repeat Chicago Illinois Scholastic State Blue Ribbon finalist and Gold Key Scholastic Award winner.
-He also received the Northern Illinois University Design Award in Architecture along with having numerous exhibitions in Cook County and northern Illinois.
-By the time Gary was a senior in high school, he was given the Prospect High School Senior Award in Art for his graduating class (awarded to one student annually).
+He also received the Northern Illinois University Design Award in Architecture and the Prospect High School Senior Award (awarded to one student annually) along with having numerous exhibitions in Cook County, Illinois.

-After winning a Rotary Club scholarship, Gary pursued an undergraduate academic education at Harper College in Schaumburg, Illinois in hopes of eventually finding the right art school.
+After winning a Rotary Club scholarship, Gary pursued an undergraduate academic education at Harper College in Schaumburg.
 At age 19, he was beginning an illustration career when he was accepted in the Art Center College of Design in Pasadena, California.
 By age 20, after four months (one term) at Art Center, Gary was offered and he accepted a conceptual design position with Marvel Productions to work on a feature animation project.
 Since then, Gary has worked with many of the major animation and live-action studios in the entertainment industry as a visual development artist, conceptual designer, and art director.

-For over two decades, Gary’s work has been influential in projects for Marvel Productions, Universal Studios, Warner Bros., ILM (Industrial Light and Magic, Lucas Film Ltd.), Film Roman / Starz, Sony, Rhythm & Hues, DIC Entertainment, Rough Draft, Nickelodeon, DreamWorks and well over 100 other clients and projects.
+For over two decades, Gary’s work has been influential in projects for Marvel Productions, Universal Studios, Warner Bros., ILM (Industrial Light and Magic, Lucas Film Ltd.), Film Roman / Starz, Sony, Rhythm & Hues, DIC Entertainment, Rough Draft, Starburns, Hasbro, Nickelodeon, DreamWorks, Disney, and well over 100 other clients and projects.
 Gary has also taught classes in project visual development to other industry professionals and has been a repeat lecturer at the Animation Academy in Burbank CA, the CTN Expo and other venues.

-Gary is a publisher of his own line of fine-art poster prints which have been sold to the general public across the United States and abroad since 1990.
-This successful endeavor began with Gary selling his art prints as an exhibitor at the annual San Diego Comic-Con International (the largest show of its type) along with other shows in the United States.
-At the 1994 Comic-Con Art Show, Gary’s work received the “Best of Show” award.
+Gary is a publisher of his own line of fine-art poster prints, books and apparel which have been sold to the general public across the United States and abroad for over thirty years.
+This successful endeavor began with Gary being an exhibitor at the annual San Diego Comic-Con International (the largest show of its type) along with other shows in the United States.
+At the San Diego Comic-Con Art Show, Gary’s work received the “Best of Show” award.
 In addition, he has also been solicited by a number of retail stores and galleries to do exhibitions and signings.

-Gary’s first book, Memories Within Dreams: The Art and Concepts of Gary Montalbano, was premiered by his publishing company, Sarka-Navon Design Publishing in 2010 at the San Diego Comic Convention to much success and Praise.
-The 160 page book shows over 450 pieces of his innovative and inspiring work that spans his 25 year on going career.
-He is presently working on his 2nd book.
+Gary’s first book, Memories Within Dreams: The Art and Concepts of Gary Montalbano, was premiered by, Sarka-Navon Design Publishing at the San Diego Comic Convention to much praise.
+The 160 page book shows over 450 pieces of his innovative and inspiring work that spans his 30 year on going career.

-Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum II science fiction / fantasy annual and the Batman Animated book.
-He was invited to present his original artwork in two solo exhibits at Film Roman’s Phyllis Craig Gallery in 1996 and 1998 to public acclaim.
-From 2010 through 2013 he has been a regular exhibitor at the Petra Gallery in Beverly Hills CA, in multiple group art shows.
-For the premiere of his 1st book in 2010, the Petra Gallery invited him to exhibit his original art and have a book and fine-art print signing.
+Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum science fiction / fantasy annual, Batman Animated book, Ghostbusters the Inside Story, G.I.
+Joe and other publications.
+He was invited to present his original artwork in two solo exhibits at Film Roman’s Phyllis Craig Gallery to public acclaim.
+For the premiere of his 1st book, the Petra Gallery in Bevery Hills CA, invited him to exhibit his original art and have a book and fine-art print signing.
 Through out his career, Gary has also been a part of over 50 group art shows and exhibitions promoting his art.

-Recently, Gary has been designing for projects at Warner Bros.
-Animation and a number of other studios.
-Along with this he has been illustrating for an ever-growing list of commission artwork, and developing and writing a number of projects for his own publishing effort.
+Recently, Gary has been designing for various studios such as DreamWorks Animation, Hasbro, Magic the Gathering and a number of other projects.
+Along with this he has been developing and writing a series of stories for his own publishing effort.
 He has also been working as a business consultant and repeat exhibitor for a number of Los Angeles galleries.

 Professional Projects list link –